iBeliever/quickly/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-**The QuickFill pollyfills library is based on [Aurelia Pollyfills](https://github.com/aurelia/polyfills).
-The rest of this fill is from the Aurelia Pollyfills ACKNOWLEDGEMENTS file.**
+**The QuickFill polyfills library is based on [Aurelia Polyfills](https://github.com/aurelia/polyfills).
+The rest of this fill is from the Aurelia Polyfills ACKNOWLEDGEMENTS file.**

 The String, Number and Array polyfills come from the MDN documentation.
 The collections, Symbol and Object.assign polyfills come from https://github.com/WebReflection.
 The Reflect.construct polyfill is based on the CoreJS implementation.
 Many thanks to the individuals who worked so hard on these implementations.
 Licenses are included below.